karlbenedict/cc-content-platform/README.md

 The current workshops included in the repository include:

 * `Project-Management`: a workshop focused on presenting basic research project management principles and providing hands-on experience in using [TaskJuggler](http://taskjuggler.org) to plan, execute, and track project activities and progress.
+When the platform is run the content from the [workshops-pm](https://github.com/karlbenedict/workshops-pm) repository is imported into the platform.

 ## Requirements to run the platform